patrickfuchs/Lipid_Droplets/README.md

 ## Force field

-The POPC parameters (`popc.itp`) come from the Berger force field [2].
+The POPC parameters (`popc.itp`) come from the Berger force field [2] as implemented in GROMACS by Peter Tieleman (see [here](http://wcm.ucalgary.ca/tieleman/downloads)).
 The TO parameters (`triolein.itp`) were adapted from Berger by Vattulainen and co-workers [3].
 Typically, starting from a POPC molecule, the sn-3 was replaced by an oleoyl chain.
 For all oleoyl chains both in POPC and TO, a correction on the double bond [4] was applied.
 All the systems were simulated with GROMACS 4 [6].

 If you use these files, please cite Bacle et al. (2017) [1] and Hall et al. (2008) [3].

 We kindly thank Ilpo Vattulainen for sharing the triolein parameters.

+Note: Technically, the files in this repo make use of the so called *ffgmx* force field (based on a modified GROMOS 87), which was the standard way to simulate Berger lipids as implemented by [Peter Tieleman]((http://wcm.ucalgary.ca/tieleman/downloads)).
+However, *ffgmx* has been deprecated in recent GROMACS versions (5.0.* and above).
+The files (`ffgmx.itp`, etc.) can be found on old versions 4.5.* and below within any GROMACS archive on the [GROMACS download page](https://manual.gromacs.org/).
+If you use lipids only (POPC and TO), as in our work [1], there is no problem, this is the classical method for simulating Berger lipids.
+However, if you plan to use the files in this repo with proteins, you might want to use a more recent GROMOS force field as described in [Justin Lemkul's tutorial](http://www.mdtutorials.com/gmx/membrane_protein/02_topology.html).

 ## References